elavul/MySQL-Excel----Northwind-Database/README.md

 ### 🎯 Key Insights:
 - 80% of revenue comes from 20% of customers, indicating a strong Pareto pattern
-- Argentina generates the lowest revenue despite selling high-margin items, suggesting untapped potential
+- Argentina generates the lowest revenue despite selling high-margin items, which points to a missed opportunity.
+The market has potential but lacks the right product mix
 - Meat/Poultry is high-margin but understocked
 - Beverages dominate both in volume and revenue, but some high-volume categories (e.g., Confections, Condiments) underperform in profitability